Malware Analysis 1

 Objectives

-• Trace program flow in an executable
+• Trace low-level program flow in a binary

-• Understand and write yara rules
+• Understand and write YARA rules to detect future threats

-• Identify and analyze common malware techniques
+• Identify and analyze common malware techniques and behaviors

 Typical Agenda